sola-st/wasm-r3/trace.md

 ```

 ## Optaining Trace
-The following presents general rules of thumb presented as an algorithm in pseudocode on how one might obtain the trace from a WebAssembly module.
+The following presents general rules of thumb as a rough algorithm in pseudocode on how one might obtain the trace from a WebAssembly module.

 The Tracer program wants to maintain three global data structures: the trace itself, a shadow memory and a list of shadow tables.
 On the instantion of the WebAssembly module those datastructures should be initialized with the internal memory and tables state.
 ```typescript